Knocktopher: The Langrishes of Knocktopher

-In 1943 his son Sir Terence Hume Langrishe (Pingo, 1895-1973) became the 6th Baronet and served in World War I and World War II.
-He became a Lloyd’s name.
-He married Joan Grigg with whom he had three sons and the eldest, Sir Hercules Ralph Hume Langrishe (Heck, 1927-1998), succeeded him as the 7th Baronet in 1973.
+In 1943 his son Sir Terence Hume Langrishe (Pingo, 1895–1973) became the 6th Baronet and served in World War I and World War II.
+He became a Lloyd's name.
+He married Joan Grigg with whom he had three sons and the eldest, Sir Hercules Ralph Hume Langrishe (Heck, 1927–1998), succeeded him as the 7th Baronet in 1973.
 He had attended Eton before joining the Army and marrying Lady Grania Wingfield, daughter of The 9th Viscount Powerscourt.
 They had four children, including one son who succeeded him in 1998 - Sir James Hercules Langrishe, the 8th Baronet (1957-).
+Another son, Patrick, was the father of the actress Caroline Langrishe.

-The 9th Baronet heir apparent is the present holder’s son, Richard James Hercules Langrishe (1988-).
+The 9th Baronet's heir apparent is the present holder's son, Richard James Hercules Langrishe (born 1988).

 Achievements

 Sporting

 It has a soccer club - Southend United.

 Its hurling club is Ballyhale Shamrocks.
 Knocktopher GAA Hurling Club amalgamated with Ballyhale Shamrocks and Knockmoylan GAA Clubs in 1972.
 The late Fr Anthony Heaslip, brother of Knocktopher man, Denis Heaslip, was credited with being central to the founding of Ballyhale Shamrocks.
 Since 1981 to date they have since won a national record number of 8 All Ireland Senior Club Hurling Championships.